hazelcast/hazelcast/site/docs/design-docs/021-sql-rolling-upgrade.md

 ## Implementation parts

-The implementation will be split into 3 chunks:
+The implementation will be split into 3 parts:

 **PR#1**: Coordinator using only same-version members, smart clients sending to a correct member.